abilian/lab.abilian.com/docs/Tech/Linux/Sovereign OS - "EU Linux".md

 5. **[Guadalinex](https://en.wikipedia.org/wiki/Guadalinex) (Spain)**: Developed by the regional government of Andalusia, Guadalinex was a Linux distribution intended for use in public schools and government offices to reduce costs and promote open-source software.
 It has been used extensively in educational institutions in Andalusia.

 6. **[GendBuntu](https://en.wikipedia.org/wiki/GendBuntu) (France)**: GendBuntu is a version of Ubuntu adapted for use by France's National Gendarmerie.
 The Gendarmerie has pioneered the use of open-source software on servers and personal computers since 2005 when it adopted the OpenOffice.org office suite, making the OpenDocument .odf format its nationwide standard.
+More details in this [presentation by Colonel Xavier Guimard: *Logiciels libres : Retour d'expérience sur une migration à grande échelle dans la gendarmerie nationale française*](https://libricks.fr/support/experience_gendarmerie-xavier_guimard-20140917.pdf)  (2014) et this [interview of Lieutenant-Colonel Stéphane Dumond by l'APRIL](https://april.org/libre-a-vous-radio-cause-commune-transcription-de-l-emission-du-3-septembre-2019) (2019).

 <!-- Keywords -->
 #linux #virtualization #gdpr